 Complete-MigrationBatch PublicFolderMigration

-Before unlocking the new public folders for all users, I would recommend testing that the migration has completed successfully.
+Before unlocking the new public folders for all users, I would recommend testing that the migration has been completed successfully.
 To do this, assign yourself or some test users access to the new public folders

 Set-Mailbox -Identity <test user> -DefaultPublicFolderMailbox <public folder mailbox identity>

-Once you have confirmed everything looks ok you can unlock the public folders for all users
+Once you have confirmed everything looks ok, you can unlock the public folders for all users

 Set-OrganizationConfig -RemotePublicFolderMailboxes $Null -PublicFoldersEnabled Local